qooxdoo/qooxdoo/docs/compiler/cli/commands.md

   --target                  Set the target type: source or build or class
-                            name                    [string] [default: "source"] --output-path             Base path for output                        [string] --locale                  Compile for a given locale                   [array] --write-all-translations  enables output of all translations, not just those that are explicitly referenced             [boolean] --set                     sets an environment value                    [array]
+                            name                    [string] [default: "source"] --output-path             Base path for output                        [string] --locale                  Compile for a given locale                  [array] --write-all-translations  enables output of all translations, not just those that are explicitly referenced            [boolean] --set                     sets an environment value for the compilation [array] --set-env                 sets an environment value for the application [array]
                             key="value" (with value getting evaluated as js) --app-class               sets the application class                  [string] --app-theme               sets the theme class for the current application [string]